FOREX-Dollar near two-decade high ahead of U.S. jobs data

 Japan's government will take "appropriate" action as needed, Japanese finance minister Shun Suzuki said on Friday.

-The euro retraced some of the previous day's losses against the dollar and inched back towards parity, up a third of a percent to $0.99780.
+The euro retraced some of the previous day's losses against the dollar and inched back above parity, up 0.6% to $1.00045.
 EURO=EBBS

 The European Central Bank is due to meet next week, with money markets betting on an unprecedented 75 basis point hike.

-Sterling was broadly flat on the day versus the dollar at $1.15520 and remains down around 1.5% this week.
+Sterling edged up 0.2% on the day versus the dollar at $1.15670, but remains down around 1.4% this week.
+Britain's new prime minister will be announced on Monday, when the ruling Conservative Party's leadership contest concludes, which could prompt further pound moves.
 GBP=D3

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore; editing by Philippa Fletcher)
+(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore; editing by Philippa Fletcher, William Maclean)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.